NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 	$ g++ -c hello.cpp

-The command transaltes the source code hello.cpp to hello.o object code file.
-This is the advantage of the Method 2, in that only the changed files can be compiled to its corresponsing object code file.
+The command translates the source code hello.cpp to hello.o object code file.
+This is the advantage of the Method 2, in that only the changed files can be compiled to its corresponding object code file.

 **Step 3:** Its applicable to Method 2 where in all the Object Code file can be linked to produce executable code.
 Here hello.o is linked to produce hello executable program.
 For more information refer [Compiling C++ * Program link](http://pages.cs.wisc.edu/~beechung/ref/gcc-intro.html).